 The most popular exchanges are listed below:

-Because of the nature of the traditional banking system, when these exchanges handle a countries currency they are bound by the regulations surrounding the legacy banking system and they require the verification of your identity before handling your government backed currency.
+Unfortunately – because of the nature of the traditional banking system, when these exchanges handle a countries currency they are bound by the regulations surrounding the legacy banking system and they require the verification of your identity before handling your government backed currency.
 You will have to provide your name, address and some form of official government identification before you are approved.
-Because of the incredible demand to buy in, there will also be a waiting period and account processing period before you are granted access to deposit and withdraw funds or to trade.
-Usually this takes a few days to a couple of weeks depending on the exchange.
+Because of the security requirements, there will also be a waiting period and account processing period before you are granted access to deposit and withdraw funds or to trade.
+Usually this takes a few days, depending on the exchange.